There is no time like the present to take stock of your website strategy. And these days, your healthcare SEO plan should be at the top of your list.

 One of the biggest SEO trends to consider in 2023 is search intent.
 Google’s focus on search intent ties into recent algorithm changes that use:

 - Natural language processing (NLP), which looks at ways to program computers to analyze languages more accurately

-With NLP and AI, Google is trying to better understand what people ask when they enter a search query.
-When you consider search intent with a piece of content, you’re making sure that content targets the type of information a user needs.
-As Ahrefs puts it, it’s the why behind a search.
+With AI and NLP, Google is trying to better understand what people really want to find when they enter a search query.
+When you consider search intent with a piece of content, you’re making sure that content targets the type of information a user wants to find.
+As software company Ahrefs puts it, it’s the why behind a search.

 Search intent matters to your strategy because Google’s algorithm rewards relevant content.
-Over the last couple of years, Google has been honing its algorithm to provide better results for searchers.
+Over the last few years, Google has honed its algorithm to provide better results for searchers.
 So, the more relevant your content is to a user’s question, the more likely it is to climb in the search engine results page (SERP).

 Are there different types of search intent?

 There are four types of search intent.
 Remember these as you’re evaluating keywords to target with your content.

 - Informational: The user wants answers to a question, such as “What is the treatment for an ear infection?”or “What are the symptoms of COVID-19?”